FrontEnd-ro/frontend.ro/README.md

 Then run the local server using `yarn dev:local`.
 Get in touch with us for more details.

-## Database Backup & Restore
+## Database Dump, Restore and Backup

-To reduce costs we're currently doing manual backups of our MongoDB database.
+To reduce costs we're currently doing manual dumps and backup of our MongoDB database.
+## Dump & Restore

 We're using the [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), specifically [mongodump](https://docs.mongodb.com/database-tools/mongodump) and [mongorestore](https://docs.mongodb.com/database-tools/mongorestore/).